Cultural and architectural heritage of Lviv attracts thousands of tourists each year. Lviv’s urban daily life is visible mostly to its residents.

 According to the architects Lviv lacks artistic galleries as opposed to many souvenir shops.
 “Lviv needs to be the city of arts, more cultural events need to happen here,” says Olha.
 “It is moving in this direction, but may be not as fast as we want it to”.
 Lviv needs to have and show more authentic things – the city’s traditional local crafts include blacksmithing, stained glass and lighting.
 These traditions need to be revived, the Urban Ideas team is convinced.

 To learn more about the projects of Urban Ideas visit the initiative’s web site and Facebook page.

-Cover photo: Afisha LvivTags: Culture guide heritage Lviv tourism travel
+Cover photo: Afisha LvivTags: Culture heritage Lviv tourism travel